john-paul-ruf/john-paul-ruf/readme.md

   that runs seven specialized AI editors as a coordinated crew, locally, so the manuscript and the copyright stay the author's.
 - **[loop-me](https://john-paul-ruf.github.io/loop-me/)** — Endless looping generative art in a single page — randomize, tweak, and share the whole composition as a URL.
 No build, no deps, no backend.

+**The games I've built**

+- **[Starship Skirmish](https://john-paul-ruf.github.io/starship-skirmish/)** — Work in progress: A turn based miniatures game
+- **[Operator's Descent](https://john-paul-ruf.github.io/Operator-s-Descent/#a=title)** — Operator's Descent - An infinite-depth cyberpunk-themed rogue-like with glitchy retro visuals, hosted on a GitHub Pages page, with saves that can be exported via URL to other devices.

 I don't use AI the way a passenger uses a car — I architect it, and I keep my hand on the wheel.
 Multiply the intent; never replace the judgment.